cortexlabs/cortex/docs/apis/request-handlers.md

                 https://microsoft.github.io/onnxruntime/api_summary.html#onnxruntime.NodeArg

     Returns:
-        A dictionary of mapping model input name to a python list or array.
+        A dictionary containing model input names as keys and python lists or numpy arrays as values.
+If the model only has a single input, then a python list or numpy array can be returned instead of a dictionary with a single key.
     """
     pass